An international internship enables a student to:

 Admitted Terry students participating in qualifying internships may be able to receive academic credit for their internship experience.
 Students should check with their department for eligibility requirements, application instructions, and academic expectations.

 International Business co-major students may be able to receive INTB 4800 credit.
 To find out more, please contact Jay Mathias, Program Coordinator for International Business.

-UGA students interning abroad should expect to complete additional processes via the Office of International Education to prepare for their time abroad, register their travel, and obtain travel insurance.
+UGA students interning abroad should expect to complete additional processes via the Office of Global Engagement to prepare for their time abroad, register their travel, and obtain travel insurance.

 The Terry College encourages students to seek funding for their abroad experience.
 Such resources include, but are not limited to:

 Please note that scholarships may be need or merit-based, location-specific, or contingent on the receipt of academic credit.